10th Mountain Division: Lake Garda operations and the end of combat

 The site of the sinking remained unknown for decades, despite repeated efforts by the U.S. Army, local divers, and underwater archaeology teams.
 In 2012, after several unsuccessful surveys, the Italian volunteer rescue group Volontari del Garda located the wreck upright on the lakebed using sonar and remotely operated vehicles.
-The ongoing research and commemorative work were later supported by the Italian historical association Associazione Benàch, which collaborated with local authorities and U.S. veterans’ families to preserve the memory of the missing soldiers.

-The 2023 documentary The Lost Mountaineers, produced by the Fondazione Museo Storico del Trentino in collaboration with Associazione Benàch, chronicles these final days of combat and the search for the lost soldiers.
-The film reconstructs the events leading to the sinking, the experiences of the men aboard, and the decades-long recovery efforts.
-It also situates the tragedy within the wider story of the 10th Mountain Divisions campaign in northern Italy and its human cost.
-According to Associazione Benàch, the documentary “seeks to bring recognition to the 25 men who never returned from Lake Garda and to remind future generations of the price of liberation.”

 On the same day, 30 April 1945, the division also suffered the loss of its Assistant Division Commander, Colonel William O. Darby, founder of the U.S. Army Rangers.
 While in Torbole on the northern shore of Lake Garda, Darby was killed by an enemy artillery shell explosion along with his Sergeant Major, John T. Evans, and another soldier was wounded.
 Darby had been appointed to the division only days earlier, following the wounding of Brigadier General Robinson E. Duff, and was directing the final movements of the divisions advance when he was struck by shrapnel.
 His death came just hours before the announcement of the German surrender in Italy.

 After the German capitulation on 2 May 1945, the division shifted to security and occupation duties.
 On 5 May it reached Nauders, Austria, just beyond the Reschen Pass, where it linked up with elements of the U.S. 44th Infantry Division.
 Between 2 May and Victory in Europe Day (8 May), the 10th Mountain Division accepted the surrender of German units and secured key areas in northeastern Italy and western Slovenia.
 By 20 May it had redeployed to Udine, joining the British Eighth Army to prevent further westward movement of Yugoslav troops.

 A machine gunner and two riflemen of Company "K" of the 87th Mountain Infantry Regiment, 10th Mountain Division, cover an assault squad routing Germans out of a building in the background.
 Porretta-Modena Highway, Sassomolare Area, Italy, March 4, 1945.

 Elements of the 10th Mountain Division advancing in Italy in April 1945.